compmix/Genius-lyrics/README.md

 ### How do I use it standalone?
 	- get a Genius API client access token
 	- put it into a token.ini file in the same directory
-	- run it with Python 3
+	- run it with Python 3.6 or higher (because of Unicode issues)

 ### How do I use its functions?
 	- initialize GeniusLyrics with the token